hmazter/laravel-schedule-list/README.md

 Using `-vv` together with `--cron` does not change to output from normal `--cron` output.

+### Programmatic use

+For occasions when you need to access the list of scheduled events programmatically `\Hmazter\LaravelScheduleList\ScheduleList::all` exists that will return all the scheduled events as an array of `ScheduleEvent`.

+Inject the `ScheduleList` or resolve it from the Container and then call `all()` to get all scheduled events.
+Usage of it can be seen in `\Hmazter\LaravelScheduleList\Console\ListScheduler::handle`

 ## Known limitations

 Laravel ships with some special scheduling functions ex `between`, `unlessBetween`, `when` and  `skip`